 Cons: Not viable for people with high risk of eye injury, greater chance of dry eye, greater risk of poor night vision

-A part of the top layer of the cornea is removed called the epithelium. then an excimer laser is used to reshape the cornea.
+Photorefractive keratectomy (PRK) is similar to LASIK as this surgery involves using a laser to shape the cornea.
+However, in PRK, no flap is made.
+A part of the top layer of the cornea is removed called the epithelium, then an excimer laser is used to reshape the cornea.

 Cons: Long recovery time (30 days), requires bandages, more discomfort (lasts several weeks)